ministryofjustice/laa-check-client-qualifies/docs/testing.md

 - Location: `spec/forms`
 - Type: feature specs
 - Purpose: validation and session persistence for each form screen
+- Note: these specs use `rack_session_access` to inspect and assert session behavior in feature tests

 ### CfeService tests